What Should You Do if An Employee Calls Out of Work?

 Many restaurants cap the amount of times during a designated period an employee is allowed to call out of work last minute— six months for example — and create rules around the acceptable excuses.
 This will cut down on the amount of call outs that suspiciously roll in whenever the forecast calls for beach weather.

-When an employee calls out of work, encourage the staff member to check the employee management system and reach out to others who may not be scheduled for that day so you're not short staffed for a shift, then record the scheduling change in your restaurant's manager's daily log.
+When an employee calls out of work, encourage the staff member to check the schedule and reach out to others who may not be scheduled for that day so you're not short staffed for a shift, then record the scheduling change in your restaurant's manager's daily log.

 3. An Employee Attendance Points System